“I need a place to stay and I have no money”

 I’m pretty sure that at least one of these thoughts has already crossed your mind - until not so long ago, I was still thinking this way.

-If you have expensive tastes, then accommodation can quickly turn into the main expenditure items of your travel budget, along with your flight ticket (except if you know how to book a cheap flight).
+If you have expensive tastes, then accommodation can quickly turn into one of the main expenditure items of your travel budget, along with your flight ticket (except if you know how to book a cheap flight).
 If money isn’t an issue for you, that’s great!
-You will find some helpful tips and tools to find the perfect place to stay.
+You will still find some helpful tips and tools to find the perfect place to stay in this ultimate guide.

 But sleeping doesn’t have to be expensive!
 You just need to get out of the hotel mindset and consider alternative overnight accommodation.
 This guide will help you find places to stay the night, the week or the month.

-A lot depends on your tastes, budget, destination, but also the way you travel, what kind of comfort you require, how many fellow travelers do you bring along and what are your interests.
+A lot depends on your tastes, budget, destination, but also the way you travel, what kind of comfort you require, how many fellow travelers you bring along and what your interests are.

 If you want to know the best accommodations for the way you travel and get some tips to free up some money, read on!